MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_registration_information.md

  - PCW_REGISTRATION_INFORMATION
 ---

-# PCW_REGISTRATION_INFORMATION structure

 ## -description

-The `PCW_REGISTRATION_INFORMATION` structure supplies details about the provider and the counterset.
+The **PCW_REGISTRATION_INFORMATION** structure supplies details about the provider and the counterset.
 Most developers will use the [CTRPP](/windows/win32/perfctrs/ctrpp)-generated RegisterXxx or InitRegistrationInformationXxx functions instead of using this structure directly.

 ## -struct-fields